 An under-active thyroid gland slows down your metabolism.
 When this happens, you burn fewer calories and generally feel sluggish.
 Furthermore, an under-active thyroid gland promotes excess weight by causing water retention.

 The Thyroid/Iodine Relationship

 The body holds about 1500 mg of iodine with up to about 50 mg stored in the thyroid gland.
 The thyroid gland cannot function properly without it.
 Iodine is a vital component of thyroid health.

 The body needs iodine so that it can make enough thyroxine.
 Thyroxine is the main hormone produced by your thyroid gland.
 It helps regulate your metabolism and the rate of fat burning in your body.
 In short, iodine helps with weight loss by supporting your thyroid gland which is part of the process that regulates the body’s metabolic rates.

 About 30 percent of iodine intake goes directly to the thyroid gland.
-The problem is that the body does not store it as well as other minerals, like iron for example.
-Furthermore, excess iodine gets eliminated quickly once it is in your system.
+Excess iodine gets eliminated quickly and mostly in the urine.
 A typical American diet does not provide sufficient amounts of iodine.
 This can contribute to sub-optimal thyroid function.

 Selenium and Weight Loss

 Selenium is a trace mineral that is essential for good overall health.
 The body uses it to regulate thyroid hormone metabolism.
 Like iodine, selenium gets into the body through foods eaten and/or from supplements.
 Having sufficient selenium means you will have more energy, reduced stress and higher metabolism.
 It also helps your body fight viruses.